Brief Resolved Unexplained Event (BRUE)

 - what alerted caregiver to the problem

-- condition of child at time of event – colour, tone, respiratory effort (duration of apnoea or choking/gagging), responsiveness and any abnormal movements, vomiting
+- condition of child at time of event – colour, tone, respiratory effort (duration of apnoea or choking/gagging), responsiveness and any abnormal movements, eye deviation, vomiting

 - where was the baby: sleep environment, position